Study Spaces and Requested Materials

 Reserve a study room or access materials

 Students and faculty may make appointments for use of library spaces or to pick up library materials at University (Main) Library.

 In-library use materials

-New carrel applications are on hold for Winter 2021.
+New carrel applications are on hold for Spring 2021.
 Faculty and students who have already been assigned a carrel may use their materials on a personal book cart in the library by reserving a study space and picking up a book cart from the Circulation Desk.
 Personal book carts are also available for non-circulating materials, microform, and multimedia.

-For Winter 2021, study spaces in University (Main) Library will be available to reserve for appointments up to 3 hours.
-The North Study Lounge on the second floor of Mudd Library will be open for walk-in, individual study.Furniture has been placed to aid in safety and social distancing.
+For Spring 2021, study spaces in University (Main) Library are available to be reserved for appointments up to 6 hours.
+The North Study Lounge on the second floor of Mudd Library is open for walk-in, individual study.Furniture has been placed to aid in safety and social distancing.
 Please do not move rearrange desks or chairs.
 Appointments are currently only for individuals.

 Reservations should be made more than 30 minutes in advance and up to seven days in advance for an appointment during University Libraries' hours of operation.
 Walk-in appointments are possible depending on capacity, but are not preferred.
 Appointments are between 30 minutes and 6 hours.

 A NetID is required to make a reservation.
 When you arrive, check in at the University Library Welcome Desk with your ID and your email confirmation code.
 Please note, an active Wildcard is required to enter the building.
 If you are not permitted on campus per University policy, your Wildcard will not admit you.

 - All library users must follow the University Return to Campus Policy, including showing your Symptom Tracker badge before entering the building, wearing a mask at all times, and maintaining social distancing.
 By registering for this reservation, you agree to follow campus and library policies.